Centennial Parklands: Centennial Park

 The Centenary Bill was presented to Parliament on 27 June 1887 introducing the notion of a park that would be accessible to the whole mass of people down to the very poorest class of the community.
 It would also transform what was regarded as an unsightly area into a region of loveliness and beauty.
 Centennial Park was created by the Centennial Celebrations Act 1887 to commemorate the 100th anniversary of the colony.
 This Act, however, did not define the appropriate uses of the park.

 The park was established to commemorate Australia's centenary in 1888 and was opened on 26 January 1888 by Sir Henry Parkes.
 He stated that "this grand park is emphatically the people's park, and you must always take as much interest in it as if by your own hands you had planted the flowers, the park will be one of the grandest adornments to this beautiful country."

 The newly named Centennial Park became the focus for the Centenary celebration preparations.
 Frederick Franklin, an English civil engineer, appears to have prepared the original design of the park, although historically the preservation and development of the Reserve as Centennial Park is credited to Lord Carrington, Sir Henry Parkes and Charles Moore.

-The layout and landscape design of the park is attributed to Charles Moore, the Director of the Botanic Gardens from 1848−1896 (but no connection with Charles Moore, Mayor).
+The layout and landscape design of the park is attributed to Charles Moore, the Director of the Botanic Gardens from 1848 to 1896 (but no connection with Charles Moore, Mayor).
 Moore enlisted the labour of the unemployed to transform the native scrubland into an open expanse of public land.
 James Jones, head gardener of the Botanic Gardens became the General Overseer of Centennial Park and diary entries in his Day Book indicate that he played a significant part in its construction, although his desire to conserve the native flora of the area was not fulfilled.

 Charles Moore was charged with the task of converting 640 acres (259 hectares) of sandy native scrub into a grand Victorian park in the space of just seven months.
 The park was to be designed in accordance with a plan prepared by J W Deering, District Surveyor of the Department of Lands.
 Whose plan was finally used remains uncertain but it appears that the principal elements of a concept developed by Frederick Augustus Franklin, an English civil engineer, were followed.
 Franklin had studied under Sir Joseph Paxton and the original design elements for Centennial Park bear similarities to Paxton's Birkenhead Park and the grounds of the Crystal Palace at Sydenham.